-Working in data, you might imagine that I have strong feelings about this subject!
+Working in data, you can imagine I have strong feelings about this subject!
 So here it is.

 Duplicates are the bed bugs of nonprofit databases everywhere.

 They’re tough to spot when the problem is small.
-But as things get noticeably worse, you’ll look closely enough and start to see them everywhere – sucking the life out of everything good in your system!
+But as things get worse, look closely and you’ll start to see them all over…sucking the life out of everything good in your system.

-To be serious though, duplicates are damaging to an org’s CRM strategy.
-Not only do they make it difficult to gather the right data, but they can cause staff to lose confidence in your system.
+But let’s be even more explicit.
+Dupes are damaging to a constituent strategy.
+They make it difficult to gather the right data, and can cause staff to lose confidence in your system.

 And when staff don’t have faith in your database, you either get more bad data going into it, or none at all.